skgtjt1/TechEd-Week06-Assignment/README.md

 - 🏹 Feel free to add any other reflections you would like to share about your submission e.g.

 - What went really well and what could have gone better?

+Considering the time I had, I'm happy I made an app that has basic functionality.
+I would have loved to style it better, add more features etc. I really liked the component methodology in React and I hope to get much better at it.
+I still need to get more familiar with React in general

 - Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).

+The usual of Google, stackoverflow, GPT for debugging but this time I got a lot of help from Emily on the course since I was very short on time.
+Many thanks to her!

 - Describing errors or bugs you encountered while completing your assignment.

--I wanted to try out compartmentalising the components with their CSS files but honestly it was sometimes difficult to keep track of them.